nest/nest-simulator/doc/guides/running_simulations.rst

 the same starting point is to restart NEST or to call `ResetKernel()` and then to build the network anew.
-If your simulations are rather large and you are working on a computer with a job queueing system, it may be most efficient to submit individual jobs or a job array to smiulate network instances in parallel; don't forget to use different :doc:`random seeds <random_numbers>`!
+If your simulations are rather large and you are working on a computer with a job queueing system, it may be most efficient to submit individual jobs or a job array to simulate network instances in parallel; don't forget to use different :doc:`random seeds <random_numbers>`!

 The following example performs simulations of a single neuron driven by a Poisson spike train using different seeds and output files for each run: